maxivalenzano/html-to-docx-ts/README.md

 [![NPM Version][npm-image]][npm-url]

+This library is a forked project for specific purposes.

 html-to-docx is a js library for converting HTML documents to DOCX format supported by Microsoft Word 2007+, LibreOffice Writer, Google Docs, WPS Writer etc.

 It was inspired by [html-docx-js] project but mitigates the problem of documents generated being non-compatiable with word processors like Google Docs and libreOffice Writer that doesn't support [altchunks] feature.